JanBurp/VeloDashboard/README.md

 ### Teensy 4.0

 The computer is based around a [Teensy 4.0](https://www.pjrc.com/store/teensy40.html).
 My first attempt was made with a Arduino nano, which is cheaper and uses less power.
-But i want a clock and the combination of driving LED strips and having an OLED screen was impossible (as far as i know) with te Arduino.
+But i wanted a clock.
+And the combination of driving LED strips and having an OLED screen was impossible (as far as i know) with te Arduino.
 The Teensy 4.0 has multiple i2c (OLED) and interrupts.
-And has a build in RTC (Real Time Clock) with power options for a small coin battery to keep the state of the clock.
+And it also has a build in RTC (Real Time Clock) with power options for a small coin battery to keep the state of the clock.
 The Teensy has also lots of room for improvements or future additions (SD card storage for example).

 ### IP67 LEDstrips WS2812B